TJAdryan/astro_blog/src/content/blog/2025-11-24-Google-Scholar-Gets-Even-Better.md

 If Scholar Labs can successfully lower the barrier to *understanding* complex topics, that is a massive victory.
 It builds a bridge.
 But until we solve the paywall issue, that bridge ends at a toll booth most people can’t afford.

 I want to believe we can fix this.
 I want to believe tools like this are the first step toward a world where "doing your own research" actually means engaging with science rather than conspiracy.
-It’s a bit of a dream, but for the first time, I see the faint outline of a defense against the misinformation age.
-We just have to make sure the gate remains open.
+It’s a bit of a dream, but I am hopeful.
+If we can get more people to understand that science is a product of our humanity, not a special club for a nameless elite, we can rebuild trust in expertise—and start showing meaningful progress toward helping people build better lives.